Orthopedic Trauma Fellowship

-This one year program is under the direction of George J. Haidukewych, MD and Co-Director, Joshua R. Langford.
+This one year program is under the direction of George J. Haidukewych, MD and Co-Director, Joshua R. Langford, MD.
 It offers a comprehensive approach to the diagnosis, treatment and post-operative rehabilitation of adult orthopedic trauma at Orlando Regional Medical Center, Florida’s busiest orthopedic Level One trauma center.

 The fellow will be exposed to and participate in all aspects of trauma surgery including complex acetabular and pelvic fracture surgery, as well as advanced techniques in extremity trauma.
 The fellowship will run concurrently with the orthopedic surgery residency training program.
 There are four full-time orthopedic trauma fellowship trained faculty that participate in the education of the orthopedic surgery residents.